Six Flags Great America: 2000–2024: Legacy Six Flags era

 Hurricane Harbor opened in 2005 as a US$42 million expansion to Six Flags Great America.

 On September 17, 2004, the park announced a US$42 million expansion to the theme park with the addition of the Six Flags Hurricane Harbor water park.
 It would become the seventh Hurricane Harbor water park to open, and would be built on the park's preexisting land, on the far west parking lot behind Raging Bull and Viper.
 Upon its opening, it would feature 25 water slides, a 500,000 gallon wave pool, and an interactive water structure, with water park admission included with a theme park ticket.
 Groundbreaking began in November 2004.
 Six Flags Hurricane Harbor opened to the public on May 28, 2005.

+In 2006, chief marketing officer of Six Flags, Hank Salemi, became the park's president.
 The tented area in front of the American Eagle was converted into Wiggles World in 2007, a third children's area themed after the Wiggles, featuring five new rides.
 American Eagle's entrance was relocated to the right of the tent, utilizing part of the entrance building for the adjacent Dare Devil Dive skycoaster to accommodate the Wiggles area.
 Additionally, the park focused on entertainment, introducing a new stunt show, Operation SpyGirl, in the Southwest Territory Amphitheater.
 Operation SpyGirl was an original live-action production created by Joel Surnow, co-creator of the Fox television series 24.
 Operation SpyGirl debuted in May, and closed for the season in August.
 Operation SpyGirl did not return in 2008.

 Great America added The Dark Knight Coaster in 2008, an indoor Mack wild mouse roller coaster themed after the film and located in Orleans Place.
 The ride is located indoors, mostly in the dark, and has a storyline based around Batman and The Joker.
 The Theater Royale was converted into a queue building for the ride.
 Additionally, Splashwater Falls closed for the 2007 season early on, and was removed in March 2008.
 For 2009, Six Flags replaced Déjà Vu with Buccaneer Battle, a pirate-themed boat ride in County Fair designed by Mack Rides.
 The ride consisted of 14 eight-passenger boats navigating a channel 450 ft long.
 During the ride, there are numerous interactive water elements that can be controlled by passersby.